julianmaynes16/julianmaynes16/README.md

-### Some nerd on a quest to reach out to the truth
+### Some nerd on a quest to reach out to the truth.